GATECH-EIC/ShiftAddLLM/README.md

 - `acc`: whether to use Ours(acc.) to quantize the model.
 - `lat`: whether to use Ours(lat.) to quantize the model.
 Only one of `acc` and `lat` should be set.

-### Use Quantized Weights Directly
+### Use Reparameterized Weights Directly

-You can download our quantized ShiftAddLLM model checkpoints from our [Huggingface homepage](https://huggingface.co/ShiftAddLLM)!
+You can download our reparameterized ShiftAddLLM model checkpoints from our [Huggingface homepage](https://huggingface.co/ShiftAddLLM)!

 #### Evaluate ShiftAddLLM (Acc.)